ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/csv-export/index.md

 title: "CSV Export"
 ---

-The grid data can be exported to CSV with an API call, or using the right-click context menu on the Grid.
+The grid data can be exported to CSV with an API call, or using the right-click context menu (Enterprise only) on the Grid.

 ## What Gets Exported